 Students begin studying a topic by making observations and discovering patterns in natural phenomena.
 They will develop their conceptual understanding by designing experiments, interpreting graphs and data and solving multi-step problems.
-Topics studied will include kinematics, dynamics, rotational motion, electrostatics, circuits and mechanical waves.
+Topics studied will include kinematics, dynamics, rotational motion, energy, momentum, circular motion and harmonic motion.
 The culmination of the year will require the AP Exam.